-Q: What is the new color-coded county tracking system and how does it affect schools?
+Q: What is the color-coded county tracking system and how does it affect schools?

 A: Gov. Newsom released the “Blueprint for a Safer Economy” on Aug.
-28 that changed the way the state monitors counties to determine when schools can open for in-person instruction, although its principal impact is on when businesses can reopen.
+28 that changed the way the state monitors counties to determine when schools can open for in-person instruction.
+However, its principal impact is on when businesses can reopen.

 The blueprint includes a four-tiered, color-coded system that tracks counties by the number of Covid-19 cases recorded each day and the percentage of positive cases out of the total number of tests administered, both averaged over seven days.
-It went into effect Monday, Aug.
+It went into effect Aug.
 31, and replaced the previous “county monitoring list.”
 On Sept.
 30, the California Department of Public Health released a new health equity metric that went into effect Oct.
 6 and impacts a county’s ability to move between tiers.

 What do the colors stand for?